voedger/reqmd/design.md

 - System tests (SysTests) are located in the `internal/sys_test.go` file
 - Each SysTest has a symbolic TestID
 - Each SysTest is associated with a  SysTestData folder located in `testdata/systest/<TestID>` folder
-  - `req`: TestMarkdown-s, Reqmd-s, GoldenReqmd-s
+  - `req`: TestMarkdown-s, Reqmd-s, GoldenFile-s
   - `src`: Source files
-- TestMarkdown file contains requirements and Golden Data
+- TestMarkdown file contains NormalLines and GoldenLines (for errors), see below
-- Golden Data are the expected outputs
-- Golden Data are represented as lines started with `//`
+- GoldenLines represent expected errors for the previous NormalLine
 - SysTestData are loaded and processed by the `internal/systest/RunSysTest` function
-- `RunSysTest` uses `parseReqGoldenData` function to parse the Golden Data and returns `goldenReqData` struct
+- `RunSysTest` uses `parseGoldenData` function to parse the Golden Data and returns `goldenData` struct
-- `goldenReqData` struct
+- `goldenData` struct
-  - Contains `goldenReqItem` by type:
-    - `errors` - expected errors (compiled regexes)
+  - `errors map[Path]map[int][]*regexp.Regexp` - expected errors (compiled regexes)
-    - `lines` - expected lines for each file
+  - `lines map[Path][]string` - expected lines
-- `parseReqGoldenData`
+- `parseGoldenData`
   - Takes the path to the `req` folder as a parameter
-  - Reads all lines from TestMarkdown-s
+  - Definitions
+    - Root Name is a file name without extension
+    - GoldenFile is a file whose Root Name ends with "_"
+    - NormalFile is a file whose Root Name does not end with "_"
+  - NormalFiles that ends with ".md" are processed to extract GoldenErrors (see below)
+  - NormalFiles that do not have GoldenFile counterpart are loaded to goldenData.lines
+  - GoldenFiles are loaded to goldenData.lines, name is normalized ("_" is removed)

 ### TestMarkdown